Im-Soumya/HacktoberFest2021-programs/README.md

 https://hacktoberfest.digitalocean.com/

 # Steps to Follow

-1.Fork the repository
+1. Fork the repository
-2.Add your code in the respective folders
+2. Add your code in the respective folders
-3.Create a pull request
+3. Create a pull request